CurlyTaleGamesLLC/MaxFeeder/README.md

 # MAX Feeder Shield

-This project is a work in progress, it is not currently in a working state.
+This project is a work in progress.

 This shield is designed to control the [0816 feeders](https://docs.mgrl.de/maschine:pickandplace:feeder:0816feeder:nativeshield) for use with OpenPNP.
 It plugs into an Arduino Mega and can control up to 34 feeders.